Key points

 • All net-zero or other long-term low emissions development strategy pledges

-*projection with a 66% chance of occuring
+*projections with a 66% chance of warming

 The scenarios show that we are on a high-risk climate track.
 Even under the most optimistic scenario, the projected temperature increase is greater than the 1.5°C goal of the Paris Agreement.
 More worryingly, only a small number of net-zero pledges currently meet the criteria to be considered as ‘credible’.